ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/4-Prepare-LLaMA-models.md

 ## Download and export the Llama 3.2 1B model

-To get started with Llama 3, you obtain the pre-trained parameters by visiting [Meta's Llama Downloads](https://llama.meta.com/llama-downloads/) page.
-Request the access by filling out your details and read through and accept the Responsible Use Guide.
+To get started with Llama 3, you can obtain the pre-trained parameters by visiting [Meta's Llama Downloads](https://llama.meta.com/llama-downloads/) page.
+Request access by filling out your details, and read through and accept the Responsible Use Guide.
 This grants you a license and a download link which is valid for 24 hours.
-The Llama 3.2 1B model is used for this part, but the same instructions apply for other options as well with minimal modification.
+The Llama 3.2 1B model is used for this exercise, but the same instructions apply to other options as well with minimal modification.

 Install the `llama-stack` package from `pip`.
 ```bash